wxw115/Codes-in-Papers/README.md

-#This page will provide codes for journal papers.
+#This page provides codes for my journal papers.
 Each fold indicate the [Journal Name Abbreviation]_CodeName